jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 Ethereum serves as the database which stores the hashes linking to audio samples.
 As it currently runs on a proof-of-work blockchain, storing data costs a small amount of gas.
 Reading from it, however, is free.
 The gas cost acts as a form of spam prevention, as a spammer would need to have infinite funds to spam the network long term.

+__Once a hash is stored in the database, it cannot be deleted.
+It will remain in the blockchain for as long as Ethereum exists.__
 To connect to the Ethereum blockchain, please install the [Metamask](https://metamask.io/) extension. __Be sure to select the Rinkeby test network, as we're not using money with real value in this experiment.__

 ![](/images/color_consensus/metamask.png)